 Here, you’ll see your daily quota as well as the number of requests that have been made so far today.

 Now you know how to check your API limits, but what if you’ve already hit those limits?
-The next step is to buy more API from your service provider.
+The next step is to buy more API calls from your service provider.
 The costs of the different plans vary and depend on several factors.
-However, you can always check the service provider’s official website for more information on how many you can purchase and its price.
+However, you can always check the service provider’s official website for more information on how many you can purchase and how much it costs.